 More than $600,000 of the grant funds were used for courts and clerks in 70 of Indiana's 92 counties to upgrade their existing case management systems, train employees, and to purchase new computers, copiers and fax machines.

-This new work will focus on allowing courts to transmit more serious traffic violations in real time and to electronically submit the Affidavit for Probable Cause for Operating While Intoxicated offenses and the Order of Conditional Probation (form SR17).
-This will ensure that approximate convictions, driving privileges suspensions and/or disqualifications get posted to the defendant's official driver record in a timely manner as mandated by state and federal law.
+This new work focused on allowing courts to transmit more serious traffic violations in real time and to electronically submit the Probable Cause Affidavit (PCA) for Operating While Intoxicated (OWI) offenses.
+This ensures that appropriate convictions, driving privilege suspensions and/or disqualifications get posted to the defendant's official driver record in a timely manner as mandated by state and federal law.

 Options for Counties